 Although you can’t enjoy UHD Blu-ray, the BDP-S6700 can stream 4K content from Netflix, Amazon Video, and more.
 The latest model has a better Wi-Fi chip that goes along with an Ethernet port to facilitate that.

 With Sony’s TV SideView app, you can control the user interface with your smartphone, though the included remote is decent enough that you might only use that feature when you lose it.
 The most exciting of the app’s abilities is to beam your smartphone screen to your TV, which comes in handy for sharing personal and obscure content that you normally wouldn’t be able to access with the player alone.

 How we test

-We begin each model year by bringing in the top-tier televisions from each of the major brands, including Samsung, Sony, LG, and Panasonic.
+We begin each model year by bringing in the top-tier televisions from each of the major brands, including LG and Samsung.
 These premium televisions help set the highest standard for the year, managing expectations for each model below them, and providing context among the competitors.

 We typically test any media player with a number of these high-end TVs, checking compatibility and performance over a series of weeks or even months in our A/V testing room.

 When possible, we’ll place two competing models side by side to analyze picture quality differences, providing real-world context to the specifications provided by each manufacturer.

 We make a concerted effort to test every aspect of a given player, making sure to provide the most thorough feedback possible to our readers.
 After all, you’ll be living with your new player for years to come, and we only want to recommend devices that we ourselves enjoy.